UummProject/uumm-prototype/support/Broken meritocracy.md

 ### Prediction markets
 There has been a lot of talk about the role that prediction markets could have on governance.

-When the results of the decisions can be easly mesured and the pool of participants is high [futarchy](https://blog.ethereum.org/2014/08/21/introduction-futarchy/) seems a very intersting approach, but it makes it only duable on a very narrow scope.
+When the results of the decisions can be easily measured and the pool of participants is high [futarchy](https://blog.ethereum.org/2014/08/21/introduction-futarchy/) seems a very interesting approach, but it makes it only doable on a very narrow scope.

-These systems are specially intersting because they add an strong incentive layer.
+These systems are especially interesting because they add a strong incentive layer.

 ### Proxy voting
-[Proxy voting](https://en.wikipedia.org/wiki/Proxy_voting) or [Liquid democracy](https://en.wikipedia.org/wiki/Delegative_democracy) are commonly suggested improvements that the new paradigmn makes easy to implement.
+[Proxy voting](https://en.wikipedia.org/wiki/Proxy_voting) or [Liquid democracy](https://en.wikipedia.org/wiki/Delegative_democracy) are commonly suggested improvements that the new paradigm makes easy to implement.

-The way I see it, it makes merit exchangable, therefore breaking property #2.
+The way I see it, it makes merit exchangeable, therefore breaking property #2.

 ### Questions
-- Are there any wrong assumption on this document?
+- Is there any wrong assumption on this document?
 - Are there better alternatives to reputation?
 - Could subjective reputation be used on decentralized governance?
 How?
-- Will it make sense for the descrived meritocracy to strongly reward any participation (voting), whatever the decision is correct or not?
+- Will it make sense for the described meritocracy to strongly reward any participation (voting), whatever the decision is correct or not?

 ## Examples